nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 * `No_transfer` - neither owner nor operator can transfer tokens.
 This permission mode can be used for non-transferable tokens or for the FA2 implementation when a transfer can be initiated only by some privileged and/or administrative account.
-  The transfer operation MUST fail with the error mnemonic `"TX_DENIED"`.
+  The transfer operation MUST fail with the error mnemonic `"FA2_TX_DENIED"`.

-* `Owner_transfer` - If `SENDER` is not the token owner, the transfer operation MUST fail with the error mnemonic `"NOT_OWNER"`.
+* `Owner_transfer` - If `SENDER` is not the token owner, the transfer operation MUST fail with the error mnemonic `"FA2_NOT_OWNER"`.

 * `Owner_or_operator_transfer` - allows transfer for the token owner or an operator permitted to manage tokens on behalf of the owner.
-If `SENDER` is not the token owner and not an operator permitted to manage tokens on behalf of the owner, the transfer operation MUST fail with the error mnemonic `"NOT_OPERATOR"`.
+If `SENDER` is not the token owner and not an operator permitted to manage tokens on behalf of the owner, the transfer operation MUST fail with the error mnemonic `"FA2_NOT_OPERATOR"`.
   The FA2 standard defines the entry point to manage operators associated with the token owner address ([`update_operators`](#update_operators)).
 Once an operator is added, it can manage all of its associated owner's tokens.